Noitcereon/MyReferenceRepo/Docker/README.md

 The `Dockerfile` is used to build an `image`, which in turn can be used to make a `container`

 A `container` is an instance of whatever the image builds.
-The `Dockerfile` in this folder builds an image with that can be used to start a Java API.
+The `Dockerfile` in this folder builds an image which can be used to start a Java API.

 The `docker-compose.yml` is an alternative way to start containers.
 It can utilize a `Dockerfile` to build an image.
 The `docker-compose.yml` provided here, builds the Dockerfile present in the same folder as the docker-compose itself and